The best soap recipe produces a bar with a luscious creamy abundant lather.

 The thing is, the best soap recipe?

 It’s like the holy grail of soapmaking.
-And it’s as unique as you are.
+The perfect soap recipe is as unique as you are.

 What features I like in my soap are probably different from what you like (and ultimately, different than what your customers might like!)
 I love creamy tight bubbles.
 When I drop a bar of soap on my floor, I love when it’s so hard that it’s completely unscathed.